Ashish-Chokhani/Encoder-Decoder-with-Attention/README.md

 # Title: Encoder Decoder model with Transformer and Attention Mechanisms
 ---

-## Hey everyone! in this project I have implemented an Encoder Decoder model for NLP task.
+## Hey everyone!
+In this project I have implemented an Encoder Decoder model for NLP task.
 - Training data and eval data have been provided in data directory.
 - If you go through the data, you would find that input is sequence of characters of fixed length(8) and similarly, output is another sequence of characters of same length.
 - Now initially to achieve the translation, I tried with different model such as RNN, GRU, LSTM and Bidirectional LSTM.